juju/docs/src/en/charms-metrics.md

 # Application metrics

-Knowing an application's configuration isn’t enough to effectively operate and manage it.
-Consider that a well-designed application will have as few configurable parameters as possible.
-As an operator, you may find yourself wanting to know more about the resources that an application in your model consumes and provides -- resources such as:
+As an operator, you may find yourself wanting to know more about the resources that an application in your model consumes and provides, such as:

  - Storage GiB used
  - Number of user accounts
  - Number of recently active users
  - Active database connections

-Juju Metrics complete the operational picture with application observability;
-by modeling, sampling and collecting measurements of resources such as these.
-Juju collects application metrics at a cadence appropriate for taking a model-level assessment of application utilization and capacity planning.
+Juju collects application metrics at a cadence appropriate for taking a model-level assessment of application utilisation and capacity planning.

-There are many instrumentation and time-series data collection solutions supporting devops.
-Juju’s metrics complement these fine-grained, lower-level data sources with a model-level overview -- a starting point for deeper analysis.

 ## Using metrics

-View the most recent measurements from workloads that collect them with the `juju metrics` command.

-View measurements for an entire model with:
+View the most recent measurements from workloads that collect them with the `metrics` command.
+View measurements for at the model level with:

 ```bash
 juju metrics --all